janosh/blog/content/pages/web/web.md

   img: vscode.jpg
 ---

-## My journey

-... as a web developer began not so long ago in February 2018 when I moved to Barcelona, Spain for three months to participate in the JavaScript bootcamp offered by [Codeworks](https://codeworks.me).
-I had a great time and lot a lot in what appears to me as a way short amount of time.
-I've been hooked on web technologies ever since.
-Read on to see which one's I enjoy most and what I've been up to lately.
+I started learning web development in February 2018 when I moved to Barcelona for three months to participate in a JavaScript bootcamp at [Codeworks](https://codeworks.me).
+I had a great time, learned a lot and have been hooked on web technologies ever since.
+Below is a list of some recent projects and the technologies I enjoy using the most.